gravitational/teleport/docs/admin-guide.md

 scp_if_ssh = True
 ```

-## External authentication with OIDC
+## Authentication with OpenID Connect / OAuth2

-Teleport supports [OIDC](http://openid.net/connect/) to provide external authentication
+Teleport supports [OpenID Connect](http://openid.net/connect/) (also known as `OIDC`) to
-using services like Google.
+provide external authentication using OpenID providers like Google Apps.

-### Setting up Google External auth
+### Using OpenID Connect / OAuth2 with Google Apps

-To set up external Google auth for Teleport let's set up OIDC credentials in Google's Developers Center.
+First, you must configure OpenID Connect credentials via Google's Developers Center.
+Please refer
-Check out [this guide](https://developers.google.com/identity/protocols/OpenIDConnect) on setting up OIDC applications,
+to [this guide](https://developers.google.com/identity/protocols/OpenIDConnect) to configure an
-it will help you to follow the instructions below.
+OIDC integration with applications like Teleport.

 * Create Teleport Project that will identify your installation: